-The third-ranked LLM is CodeT5, which is an open sourced LLM developed by salesforce\footnote{https://blog.salesforceairesearch.com/codet5/}.
-Thanks to its open source, researchers can easily conduct the pre-training and fine-tuning with domain specific data to achieve better performance.
-Similarly CodeGen is also open sourced and ranked relatively higher.
+The third-ranked LLM is CodeT5, which is an open-sourced LLM developed by salesforce\footnote{https://blog.salesforceairesearch.com/codet5/}.
+Thanks to its open source, researchers can easily conduct the pre-training and fine-tuning with domain-specific data to achieve better performance.
+Similarly, CodeGen is also open-sourced and ranked relatively higher.
 Besides, for CodeT5 and CodeGen, there are more than half of the related studies involve the empirical evaluations (which employ multiple LLMs), e.g., program repair \cite{57howEffective,32impactLanguageModels}, unit test case generation \cite{66generatingUnitTests}.

-There are also five studies utilizing GPT-3, which is also widely popular in the general domain, for software testing.
-As GPT-3 can provide good performance in general natural language understanding, it is mainly used for some general tasks, such as the input generation for automatic mobile application testing \cite{26fillBlank,60GUITesting}, and the traffic rule parsing in autonomous driving tests \cite{62targetTestGeneration}.